-The first one, which is the most commonly used, is the vehicle handling analysis, where realtime execution is not required but accuracy and ease of use are essential.
-Numerous commercial multibody software and self-developed multibody models have been elaborated to carry out this task: for instance a 94 degrees of freedom model has been presented in [2], a control strategy for vehicle trajectory tracking has been introduced in [3] and flexible multibody formulation has been employed in [4, 5].
+The first one, which is the most commonly used, is the vehicle handling analysis, where real-time execution is not required but accuracy and ease of use are essential.
+Numerous commercial multibody software and self-developed multibody models have been elaborated to carry out this task: for instance a 94 degrees of freedom model has been presented in [2], a control strategy for vehicle trajectory tracking has been introduced in [3], flexible multibody formulations have been employed in [4, 5] and the gap between multibody analysis and classical vehicle dynamics has been studied in [6].

 The second purpose is related to real-time simulations.
-These simulations are used in Humanin-the-Loop (HITL) applications like high fidelity driving simulators or in Hardware-in-the-Loop (HIL) applications for component behavior evaluation.
-Real-time simulations of full-vehicle have been successfully implemented for example in the National Advanced Driving Simulator (NADS) [6] as well as in several simulators for automotive component evaluation [7-10].
+These simulations are used in Human-in-the-Loop (HITL) applications like high fidelity driving simulators or in Hardware-in-the-Loop (HIL) applications for component behavior evaluation.
+Real-time simulations of full-vehicle have been successfully implemented for example in the National Advanced Driving Simulator (NADS) [7] as well as in several simulators for automotive component evaluation [8-11].
 Real-time simulations are not limited to self-developed multibody models.
-Indeed, the continuous improvement of computer performance has made possible to simulate in real-time full-vehicle multibody models using general multibody commercial software [11].
-Recently, the authors of this paper have employed real-time multibody models in automotive observers.
-Thus, extending the use of these models [12].
+Indeed, the continuous improvement of computer performance has made possible to simulate in real-time full-vehicle multibody models using general multibody commercial software [12].
+Recently, the authors of this paper have employed real-time multibody models in automotive state observers, so extending the use of these models [13].
 Even if the developed automotive observer does not run in real-time, the research has shown that real-time automotive observers using multibody models will soon be available.
 Therefore in a near future real-time multibody models could be used on board.

 The third and last purpose of multibody vehicle models is associated to crash analysis.
-Recent works have developed multibody vehicle models to study crash-worthiness [13-15].
+Recent works have developed multibody vehicle models to study crash-worthiness [14-16].

 When designing a vehicle model, reliability is a major concern.
 Indeed it is essential to adjust the model's level of accuracy to the application requirements.
 In the automotive domain, this implies vehicle field testing to gather experimental data in order to evaluate the model's accuracy through comparison.
-A. H. Hoskins claims that "Without validation of the vehicle dynamics there is only speculation that a given model accurately predicts a vehicle response" [16].
+A. H. Hoskins claims that "Without validation of the vehicle dynamics there is only speculation that a given model accurately predicts a vehicle response" [17].
 Following this idea, the main aim of this research is to investigate the validity of a real-time multibody model of an X-by-wire vehicle prototype.
 This prototype has been developed at the Mechanical Engineering Laboratory of the University of La Coruña with a view to its future on board implementation with state observers.
-This model employs a multibody formulation (developed by this laboratory) that enables the simulation of complex systems to run in real-time with efficiency and robustness [7].
+This model employs a multibody formulation (developed by this laboratory) that enables the simulation of complex systems to run in real-time with efficiency and robustness [8].

 This paper is organized as follows: Section 2 presents the vehicle field testing.
-The validation methodology is explained, the vehicle prototype is described and also experimental data for a straight line maneuver is presented.
-Section 3 describes the developed multibody model and the driving simulator that is used to visualize the maneuvers of this model.
-The first validation results for the vehicle longitudinal dynamics are discussed in Section 4.
-Finally, Section 5 presents the concluding remarks.
+In this section, the validation methodology is explained, the vehicle prototype is described and also experimental data for a straight line maneuver are presented.
+Then, the employed multibody formulation and the self-developed vehicle model are detailed in Section 3.
+The driving simulator that is used to visualize the maneuvers of this model is depicted in Section 4.
+The first validation results for the vehicle longitudinal dynamics are discussed in Section 5, and finally, Section 6 presents the concluding remarks.